- Practice Areas

 The other type of compensatory award is general damages.
 General damages are losses the average person would experience in the accident in question.
 They are intangible, non-economic losses.
 Examples of general damages during a personal injury case in California are physical pain, suffering, humiliation, inconvenience, emotional distress, mental anguish, psychological trauma, lost quality of life and loss of consortium.
 General damages are harder to determine than special damages.
 It is up to a jury to decide how much a victim deserves in general damages based on the specifics of the case.

-The majority of personal injury cases in California end with compensatory damages.
+The majority of personal injury cases in Orange County end with compensatory damages.
 Some, however, may also recover punitive damages.
 Punitive damages describe an additional type of award a judge has the discretion to give in California.
 A judge may grant punitive damages if a defendant is guilty of malice, fraud, oppression or another wrongful act.
 Punitive damages are designed to punish the defendant rather than reimburse the victim.

 With this information, your lawyer can negotiate with an insurance company for a fair and full benefits award.
-If the insurance company refers to offer what your attorney is asking, your attorney can take your case to trial in California instead.
+If the insurance company refers to offering what your attorney is asking, your attorney can take your case to trial in California instead.
 A trial may result in greater compensation than an insurance settlement, depending on your case.
-Contact an attorney in Southern California today to ask about the value of your case.
+Contact an attorney in California today to ask about the value of your case.